dbt-labs/docs.getdbt.com/website/docs/docs/core/about-dbt-core.md

 You can find more information on installing and setting up the dbt Core [here](/docs/core/installation).

-dbt also supports a dbt Cloud CLI and dbt Core, both command line tools that enable you to run dbt commands.
+**Note** &mdash; dbt supports a dbt Cloud CLI and dbt Core, both command line interface tools that enable you to run dbt commands.
 The key distinction is the dbt Cloud CLI is tailored for dbt Cloud's infrastructure and integrates with all its [features](/docs/cloud/about-cloud/dbt-cloud-features).